 There’s evidence that depression during pregnancy can stunt children’s communication and social skills.
 This becomes possible if depression interferes with a mother’s ability to respond appropriately to her child in terms of physical attention, gestures or speech; connections in the child’s brain don’t form normally as a result.

-Netherton also noted that maternal depression is closely associated with, and potentially contributes to, the father becoming depressed during the postpartum period.
-“This also negatively impacts the baby,” she said.
+Netherton also notes that maternal depression is closely associated with, and potentially contributes to, the father becoming depressed during the postpartum period.
+“This also negatively impacts the baby,” she says.
 “While there is much less in the literature about this dynamic in gay and lesbian couples, it is reasonable to suspect that the same might hold true.”

 How do doctors decide when to medicate?

 “In deciding how to treat the mom, we consider a number of factors, including the burden of symptoms that she has, how she is functioning and what her mental health history looks like,” Netherton says.
 “Antidepressants are not the only tool in our toolbox, but they are frequently a necessary one.”

 In Netherton’s opinion, therapy is an important but frequently overlooked tool for treating perinatal depression and anxiety disorders.
 (The perinatal period refers to the weeks immediately before and after giving birth.)

 “We know that for depression and anxiety, regardless of pregnancy status, people do well with therapy, they do well with medications and they do best when they have both,” Netherton says.
 “A psychiatrist would take into account symptom severity and history when recommending whether a trial of therapy prior to starting medication would be appropriate.
 It’s also crucial to marshal support around mom and ensure that she is getting enough sleep.”